brandleesee/ePSXe64Ubuntu/README.md

 bash e4u.sh

-ePSXe will eventually open its GUI; close it to continue with the script.
+Script will eventually open its GUI; close it to continue with the script.

 ## Set-Up